Maintaining a profitable affiliate program requires being able to decipher what ROAS is. We outline the importance of ROAS in this article.

 How to Optimise an Ad Campaign to Improve ROAS

-Affiliate Marketing Strategies that Yield Higher Returns and Attention
+Affiliate Marketing Strategies That Yield Higher Returns and Attention

-Calculating a ROAS for affiliate marketing is also relatively simple, as most networks provide all of the metrics required for the calculations.
-To improve interest, implement the following strategies:
+Calculating a ROAS for affiliate marketing is also relatively simple, as most ad networks provide all the metrics required for the calculations.

 - Offer higher starting commission rates to encourage better program uptake.

 Maintaining an online business can be difficult.
-Knowing what your bottom line is, and how each advertising campaign is affecting your sales can help you determine which campaigns to keep and which campaigns to cut loose.
+Knowing what the bottom line is integral for brands to understand how each advertising campaign is affecting their sales and can help determine which campaigns to keep and which campaigns to cut loose.